LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ![enter image description here](http://localhost/assets/lab4-6.png)

 ### [3] Check whether the script works

-Use the AWS KMS console to test whether your username is the key administrator and key user.
+Go to the KMS service in AWS console, as you can see the key is created with the alias of `24188516` Use the AWS KMS console to test whether your username is the key administrator and key user.

 **NOTE**: After you log into the console, you perform the test by showing the policy you create, i.e., which ARN is the key administrator and which ARN is the key user.